 Faculty plays a central role in the study abroad experience.
-We bring together U.S. Faculty, International faculty and local experts in order to explore a wide-range of topics.
-Our qualified staff are available to help you make the most of your study abroad experience in Florence.
+We bring together U.S. Faculty, International faculty and local experts in order to explore a wide range of topics.
+Our qualified staff is available to help you make the most of your study abroad experience in Florence.
 Below is a brief introduction to the FSU Florence Staff and Faculty.

 Ilaria attended the School for Interpreters and Translators in Florence and speaks English and German fluently.
 Once a study abroad student herself, in England and Germany, she understands the experience of living and studying abroad.
 She also has over 20 years of experience working with study abroad students from all over the world.
 She joined the FSU Florence program in 2008, and is responsible for all FSU Florence student housing.